puppetlabs-toy-chest/puppet-quest-guide/quests/hiera.md

   configurations.
 * You can find a review of some of the changes introduced in Hiera 5 (the version discussed in this quest) in [this blog post](https://www.example42.com/2017/04/17/hiera-5/).
-* Hiera is discussed in several of our online and in-person based [courses](https://learn.puppet.com/course-catalog) and covered in a [self-paced training module](https://learn.puppet.com/category/self-paced-training).